madhurik04/KMadhuri.devtern/README.md

 #### What Was Done
 1. **Data Loading**: Loaded the dataset and examined its structure.
 2. **Data Cleaning**: Removed special symbols and irrelevant information from email texts.
-3. **Text Preprocessing**: Tokenized and vectorized text data using TF-IDF.
-4. **Feature Extraction**: Created features from the email text for model training.
+3. **Feature Extraction**: Created features from the email text for model training.
-5. **Model Building**: Implemented models including Logistic Regression, Naive Bayes, and Support Vector Machine (SVM).
+4. **Model Building**: Implemented Logistic Regression model.
-6. **Model Evaluation**: Assessed models using accuracy, precision, recall, and F1-score metrics.
+5. **Model Evaluation**: Assessed models using accuracy, precision, recall, and F1-score metrics.

 #### Results
-- **Best Model**: Naive Bayes
+- **Best Model**: Logistic Regression
   - **Accuracy**: 98.5%
   - **Precision**: 98.7%
   - **Recall**: 98.3%